vihaankulkarni29/FBref-Scrapper/README.md

 1. Clone the repository.
 2. Install the required dependencies: `pip install -r requirements.txt`
-3. Run the core pipeline scripts (01-12) in numerical order, located in the `data_pipelines/` directory.
+3. Run the core pipeline scripts (01-15) in numerical order, located in the `data_pipelines/` directory.
 Use `python data_pipelines/XX_script_name.py` from the project root.
 Scripts 01-12 form the complete workflow, with 12 being the latest v4 model incorporating H2H features.
+Scripts 13-15 provide additional prediction and scraping capabilities.
-4. Optionally, run the additional scrapers (07-08) to collect supplementary data for enhanced analysis.
+4. Optionally, run the additional scrapers (07-08, 15) to collect supplementary data for enhanced analysis.